kozqarashigi/ERC20_Token_Implementation/README.md

 mkdir test
 touch test/universityToken.test.js
 ```
+To ensure the contract works correctly, test cases were written using Hardhat.
 We write tests using Chai (assertion library) and Hardhat's Ethers.js.
 Here you can see the test case before it was modified.
 In the test folder there is already modified version.
 ```bash
 const { expect } = require("chai");